2026 · Field notesAbout 4 min readNovus Stream Solutions

 Use three update tiers: immediate changes, near-term tutorials and walkthroughs, and roadmap previews.
 Label each tier explicitly so users know what they can act on today versus what is informational.
 This reduces confusion and support noise.

-Keep update channels synchronized: product blog for long-form context, docs for implementation detail, and newsletter/community for recurring reminders.
+Keep update channels synchronized: product blog for long-form context, docs for implementation detail, and social or direct outreach for recurring reminders.
 Cross-link these surfaces so users can move from overview to action quickly.

 What users can do now